phoenixbyrd/Termux_XFCE/README.md

 &nbsp;
 # Starting the desktop

 During install you will recieve a popup to allow installs from termux, this will open the APK for the Termux-X11 android app.
-While you do not have to allow installs from termux, you will still need to install manually by using a file browser and finding thhe APK in your downloads folder.
+While you do not have to allow installs from termux, you will still need to install manually by using a file browser and finding the APK in your downloads folder.

 After install you will need to exit termux using the command ```exit```